montagejs/frb/README.md

     target array with elements corresponding to the respective expression in the tuple.
 Each inner expression is evaluated with the same source value as the outer expression.
+-   `.*` at the end of a chain has no effect on an observed value.

 On the left hand side of a binding, the last term has alternate semantics.
 Binders receive a target as well as a source.